Tamara R. Neff, MA

 (831) 438-4060 x175

-Tamara Neff is an Instructional Designer developing and maintaining online learning deliveries and materials in partnership with subject matter experts to enhance the quality and efficacy of blended and e-learning opportunities available to the field.
+Tamara Neff is an Instructional Designer developing and maintaining online learning deliveries and materials in partnership with subject matter experts to enhance the quality and efficacy of knowledge and skill building opportunities available to the field.

-Ms. Neff served two years as an AmeriCorps VISTA volunteer, supporting community leadership development efforts in Baltimore City from 1999-2001.
-She earned an MA in Instructional Systems Development from the University of Maryland Baltimore County, with a certification in web-based and computer-based training (WBT/CBT), in 2004.
-She has extensive experience in the field of adult learning as a literacy and ESOL instructor, meeting and process facilitator, and adjunct faculty member at the University of Baltimore.
-As a military family member, she contributes to the efforts of veterans advocacy organizations through online support networks.
+Born and raised in Miami, Florida, Ms. Neff attended the University of Florida as a Florida Scholar honoree and completed a BA in English Literature in 1997.
+She served two years as an AmeriCorps VISTA (Volunteer In Service to America) supporting community leadership development efforts in Baltimore City from 1999-2001, then earned an MA in Instructional Systems Development from the University of Maryland Baltimore County in 2004.
+She has extensive experience in the field of adult learning as a literacy and ESOL instructor, training facilitator, and adjunct faculty member at the University of Baltimore.
+As a member of a military family Ms. Neff supports veterans service advocacy organizations, and serves as a volunteer with Girls Rock Athens, a local youth services organization and affiliate of the international Girls Rock Camp Alliance.

 Current and Past Projects